OlimilO1402/Sys_InputSender/README.md

 But be careful, you have to know what you do, because with it you can easily screw up your system, and it could behave very weird.
 After a key-down of any key, a key-up must follow. e.g.
 Shift-key-down + A-key-down + A-key-up + Shift-key-up: result is the upper case letter "A".
+The same applies for mouseinputs after a mouse-down a mouse-up must follow.

 HARDWAREINPUT
 -------------